Nanda2194/Air-quality-Index-prediction/README.md

 # Air-quality-Index-prediction
-This Repo is about my internship
+This Repo is about my internship  Air-quality-Index-prediction using python linear regression and random forest